 - Shop online or through catalogs.
 Not only will you avoid the crowds, but you can also shop while kicking up your swollen feet.

 - Avoid going overboard on gift wrapping.
-Order the item prewrapped or use gift bags and tissue paper.
+Order the item pre-wrapped or use gift bags and tissue paper.

-- Purchase gift cards for last minute gifts. ~YouMayBeNext
+- Purchase gift cards for last-minute gifts. ~YouMayBeNext

 During the holidays, it seems like everyone wants to throw a holiday party.
 John and I were invited to quite a few this year, but we will only be attending one.
 Not only do parties take time away from your already busy schedule, but they can be quite exhausting for a pregnant woman.
-So, decide which party or parties you really want to go to, and politely decline the other invitations. ~SincerelyMindy
+Decide which party or parties you really want to go to, and politely decline the other invitations. ~SincerelyMindy

 No matter how busy you are, keep sipping liquids—especially water.
 Dehydration can happen fast and can lead to premature labor.
 If your mouth becomes dry, stop, fill and drink.
-Keep your glasses filled with healthy, pregnancy friendly drinks all day long.
+Keep your glasses filled with healthy, pregnancy-friendly drinks all day long.
 Your baby will thank you later! ~PintSizedTreasures

 Of course, the most important tip…remember to have fun and enjoy yourself!
 After all, it is the holiday season!

 Have a great tip that we missed?
 Let us know in the comments…